DeannaCarina/StarTrekTimeLoop/README.md

 # Features
 ### Deciding what to implement
-Using the table from the Strategy Plane of the UX section (which I have included at the bottom of this page), I was able to determine what could be implemented and what would be better being left out by using a viability/importance chart.
+Using the table from the Strategy Plane of the UX section, I was able to determine what could be implemented and what would be better being left out by using a viability/importance chart.
 Those features that were plotted in the graph in the pink area were those that were determined to be both important AND viable enough to be implemented.<br>

 ### Implemented Features
 From the table, I was able to recognise which features were more likely to have a positive impact on the website and game and implement the following: